bkeej/SocialMeaningExp/README.md

 Some tools for probabilistic calculating and linguistic applications.

 Super preliminary for now --- at the moment, these are more learning tools for me than scientific tools for you.
+Apparently the only way I can learn new formal things these days is by forcing myself to code up an implementation. 🤫

 Maybe that will change soon!
 Some things I'll be adding in the near future: